lsst-sitcom/sitcomtn-027/donutfinding.rst

 Objective
 ====
 This work is motivated as a verification exercise for the wavefront curvature sensing implementation on the Rubin Auxiliary Telescope.
-Achieving collimation on that telscope uses three effective degrees of freedom: 1) the z-position of the secondary, and 2) the combinatino of secondary tilt and x,y position.
+Achieving collimation on that telscope uses three effective degrees of freedom: 1) the z-position of the secondary, and 2) the combination of secondary tilt and x,y position.
 The latter two are degenerate over the modeset field of view of the Aux Tel system.
-Note that primary-to-secondary and secondary-to-focal plane spacing are linked are are not independently adjustable.
+Note that primary-to-secondary and secondary-to-focal plane spacing are linked and are not independently adjustable.
 Changing that ratio requires moving either the primary mirror positioning setpoint or the standoff distanace of the instrument from the Nasmyth flange.

 Proper collimation places the optical axes of the primary and secondary mirrors line on a single line.
 Small positioning offsets can be compensated by introducing a tilt of the